Communicating with the Application Program

 GET DIAGNOSTICSstatement.
 The syntax for

-GET DIAGNOSTICS(including a description of the diagnostics area) is in the Mimer SQL Reference Manual.
+GET DIAGNOSTICS(including a description of the diagnostics area) is described in Mimer SQL Reference Manual, GET DIAGNOSTICS.

 GET DIAGNOSTICSstatement does not change the contents of the diagnostics area, except it does set